-Activity/Action Impact Comments appropriate training and resources to help them teach PE and sport more effectively to all pupils, and embed physical activity across school. and inclusive teaching and learning in PE.
-All our staff attend Early Years (centered on the YST Health Movers programme), KS1 training (centered on the YST TOP 100% of teaching staff have received quality CPD thi year and have all reported a positive impact of training through evaluations.
-All staff have recorded positive experiences and outcomes following support given. alongside teachers to enhance or extend current Staff will all be confident and delivering good or better PE lessons.
+Activity/Action Impact Comments Providing staff with professional development, mentoring, appropriate training and resources to help them teach PE and sport more effectively to all pupils, and embed physical activity across school.
+We ensure our teachers have quality training specific to their age phase which develops exciting, progressive and inclusive teaching and learning in PE.
+All our staff attend Early Years (centered on the YST Health Movers programme), KS1 training (centered on the YST TOP 100% of teaching staff have received quality CPD this year and have all reported a positive impact of training through evaluations.
+All staff have recorded positive experiences and outcomes following support given.
+Hiring qualified sports coaches and PE specialists to work alongside teachers to enhance or extend current Start research and resource), KS2 Training (centered on the YST TOP Sport resource), Inclusion training and Health & Safety training.
+Staff will all be confident and delivering good or better PE lessons. sports and physical activities effectively.
 Teachers who have attended training in recent years are able to access 'Next Steps' training which will help them develop their practice further.
 Ability to support KS1 staff in planning and teaching progressive sessions focussed on the identified next steps of each child.
 Our school has the support of a specialist PE teacher (our PE & School Sport Coordinator) who co-delivers PE lessons with staff who have identified that they would benefit from additional support.
 Gave lots of good ideas to help deliver the curriculum more effectively.
 The courses provided new ideas and approach to planning and delivering PE and what to look for to assess children and identify their needs.
-Our school plans PE development priorities based on the criteria of the Youth Sport Trust Quality Mark More ideas about how to enable the children to make progress through the skills.
+Our school plans PE development priorities based on the criteria of the Youth Sport Trust Quality Mark.
+More ideas about how to enable the children to make progress through the skills.
 Knowing in greater detail what is required during a PE session.
-Our staff have continued to engage in professional development in PE, School Sport and Physical Activity including: • The Power of an Active School The Power of a Well School Leading High-Quality Teaching and Learning across the School Leading Achievement in PE Creating the Best PE Provision for our Learners
+Our staff have continued to engage in professional development in PE, School Sport and Physical Activity including: The Power of an Active School The Power of a Well School Leading High-Quality Teaching and Learning Created by: Physical • YOUTH with local support across the School Leading Achievement in PE Creating the Best PE Provision for our Learners